grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/04 Release notes.md

 ---

 ### v3.7.0 `(2022-6-14)`
-- New `deleteSensitiveData` option to enable deleting sensitive data as soon as the test starts
+- New `deleteSensitiveData` option to enable deleting sensitive data as soon as the test starts.

 ### v3.6.0 `(2022-6-7)`
-- Support for script scenarios in [TestBuilder](/test-authoring/test-builder/)
+- Support for script scenarios in [TestBuilder](/test-authoring/test-builder/).

 ### v3.5.0 `(2022-5-31)`
-- Grafana Single Sign On
+- Grafana Single Sign On.
-- Add more descriptive messages to performance insights header
+- Add more descriptive messages to performance insights header.
-- Sort status code on insights filter
+- Sort status code on insights filter.

 ### v3.4.4 `(2022-5-17)`
 - Disable create and run test runs when cloud execution is disabled.